 In 2009, Ken Burns and Dayton Duncan featured me as one of the few living characters in the PBS film The National Parks: America's Best Idea.
 To celebrate the National Park Service Centennial in 2016, for which one of my images was used on a postal stamp, I released my signature book Treasured Lands: A Photographic Odyssey through America's National Parks, which won six national book awards and became a critically acclaimed best-seller.
-I currently live in San Jose, California, with my wife, two children, two chickens, and a Chihuahua dog named Peanut who ran half-marathon distances.
+I currently live in San Jose, California, with my wife, two children, a surviving chicken, and a Chihuahua dog named Peanut who ran half-marathons.